 It is a popular notion that low-income Veterans pension benefits are not available to persons with net worth in excess of a certain amount.
 The truth is that there is not a set amount of net worth that a Veteran cannot exceed.
 Eligibility based on net worth depends on several factors.

 - the age and life expectancy of the applicant

 - assets and their convertibility into cash

-The major focus is on whether a veteran has reasonably sufficient net worth (assets and income) to cover his or her medical expenses, and those of dependents, over the course of his or her life expectancy?
+The major focus is on whether a Veteran has reasonably sufficient net worth (assets and income) to cover his or her medical expenses, and those of dependents, over the course of his or her life expectancy?
 If he or she is not able to, he or she will likely be eligible for pension benefits.
-As veterans get older, the less resources they are allowed to have to be eligible for veterans’ benefits.
-It is important to consult an Elder Law attorney who is knowledgeable regarding Veterans’ benefits if net worth needs to be considered together with these other factors in rendering eligibility.
-Many times clients will find with help from an elder law that they are eligible for veteran benefits that they did not previously consider.
+As Veterans get older, the fewer resources they are allowed to have to be eligible for Veterans’ Benefits.
+It is important to consult an Elder Law Attorney who is knowledgeable regarding Veterans’ Benefits if net worth needs to be considered together with these other factors in obtaining eligibility.
+Many times clients will find with help from an Elder Law Attorney that they are eligible for Veteran Benefits that they did not previously consider.

 CALL FOR A CONSULTATION